DataSF/draft-publishing-standards/basemap/parcels.md

   * Do not separate the block and lot number with space or other characters
     * 0585012D instead of 0585/012D
   * Do not prepend with additional text like `APN` or `Block and Lot Number`
-  * Also provide the block and lot as separate fields
+  * Also provide the block and lot as separate fields @@Jason and as 4 digits??
-* Current parcels and corresponding identifiers in the current subdivision parcels
+* Current parcels and corresponding identifiers in the current subdivision parcels below
-* Historic parcels and corresponding identifiers in the recorded parcel geography below (note limitations)
+* Historic parcels and corresponding identifiers in the recorded parcel geography below \(note limitations\)

-### Reference
+### Reference Datasets

 | Dataset | Description and Constraints | Block Column | Lot Column | APN Column |
 | :--- | :--- | :--- | :--- | :--- |